 Elon Musk, the billionaire owner of X, Tesla, and SpaceX, echoed the sentiments of billionaire investor Bill Ackman, who shared his thoughts about DEI on X, calling it “inherently a racist and illegal movement in its implementation even if it purports to work on behalf of the so-called oppressed.”

-Data from the job search site Indeed further supports the decline of dedicated DEI policies.
-It shows a 23 percent decline in job postings with “DEI” in the title or description between November 2022 and November 2023.
+Data from the job search site Indeed further supports how DEI is changing.
+There is a decline of dedicated DEI policies with a 23 percent decline in job postings with “DEI” in the title or description between November 2022 and November 2023.

 So that’s it, then?
 Is DEI done?
 After all, Musk said DEI is immoral, and data shows a reverse in hiring, so it must be true.